AKSW/QuitDiff/README.md

 ## Requirements

-For using QuitDiff you need to have python version 3 installed.
+For using QuitDiff you need to have python version 3 installed (3.10 or later).

 To install the required packages use pip:

-    pip install -r requirements.txt
+    pipx install quit-diff

 ## Use as `git-difftool`